mateushmd/minesweeper/README.md

 # Minesweeper

-Simple Minesweeper project in rust
+A graphical implementation of Minesweeper in Rust because why not?